groupdocs-watermark/GroupDocs.Watermark-Docs/java/developer-guide/advanced-usage/_index.md

 productName: GroupDocs.Watermark for Java
 hideChildren: False
 ---
 Learn about advanced GroupDocs.Watermark usage.
-Please find advanced details how to customize your watermarks, search, modify and remove existing watermarks.
+Please find advanced details on how to customize your watermarks, search, modify, and remove existing watermarks.

 ## More resources